scintilist/shenzhen_solver/README.md

 ## Getting Started

-Launch the Shenzhen I/O Solitaire game in a 1440x900 window, then run 'auto_solver.py' to repeatedly solve games.
+Launch the Shenzhen I/O Solitaire game in window with at least 1440x900 resolution, then run 'auto_solver.py' to repeatedly solve games.
 The auto solver script can be halted by moving the mouse during the execution of the solution.

 ### Prerequisites